dhr412/hdtp/README.md

 ## How It Works

 - **Sender**: Splits messages into chunks (≤1000 bytes), assigns sequence numbers, and encrypts payloads using AES-256-GCM with a 32-byte key.
 Packets are sent to a multicast or unicast UDP address, with a token bucket limiting throughput.
 The sender listens for ACK/NACK responses on port 8319 and retransmits (up to 5 retries) on timeouts (1-second) or NACKs.
 An end packet signals transmission completion.
-- **Receiver**: Joins a multicast group or listens on a unicast address (port 8316), decrypts and verifies packets using AES-256-GCM, and sends ACKs for valid packets or NACKs for corrupted ones.
+- **Receiver**: Joins a multicast group (if `--multicast` is set) or listens on a unicast address (port 8316), decrypts and verifies packets using AES-256-GCM, and sends ACKs for valid packets or NACKs for corrupted ones.
 It buffers packets and delivers them in order based on sequence numbers, printing received messages.
 - **Adaptive Rate Control**: The sender adjusts the token bucket rate based on smoothed round-trip time (SRTT), starting at 200ms and updated as (7*SRTT + RTT)/8.

 ## Usage